 “I will be glad to help train my replacement.”

 For the final part of the body paragraph, end your letter with a positive note by wishing your employer good luck.
-However, ensure you remain professional but still maintain positivity.
-For example, you can suggest that both you and your employer can maintain professional relationship, before wishing them good luck and ending your body paragraph.
+However, ensure you remain professional while still maintaining positivity.

-“I would like for us to maintain with our professional relationship for future job opportunities and further career growth in the industry.
+“I would like for us to maintain our professional relationship for future job opportunities and further career growth in the industry.
 Thank you so much once again, and best wishes from me.”

 Conclusion